 If I were going to buy a Tassimo coffee machine, at the time of writing this is probably the one I’d buy, for a couple of reasons:

-Yes I’m familiar with the old saying “size isn’t important”… but that depends! 😉
+Yes, I’m familiar with the old saying “size isn’t important”… but that depends! 😉

 Nescafé Dolce Gusto

-OK so next we’ll speak about the Dolce Gusto machines from Nescafé.
+Next, let’s discuss the Dolce Gusto machines from Nescafé.

 Check Price - Amazon UK